peter-nebe/minidlna-mp34/README.md

 cd mp3-to-mp4/src
 cmake .
 make
-make install
+sudo make install
 cd ../..
-make install
+sudo make install
 ```
-5. Run *post_install.sh* if it wasn't done automatically.
+6. Run *post_install.sh* if it wasn't done automatically.
-6. Follow the general configuration instructions for MiniDLNA.
+7. Follow the general configuration instructions for MiniDLNA.

-7. If you prefer the player template alternative, rename the folders:
+If you prefer the player template alternative, rename the folders:
 - ```playerTemplate``` to ```playerTemplate.default```
 - ```playerTemplate (alternative)``` to ```playerTemplate```